-BUILDING CONSTRUCTION CODE CHANGE PROPOSAL Amendment to 2024 International Building Code (IBC) Section 1611.1 Submitted by: International Building Code Committee 1611.1 Design rain loads Each portion of a roof shall be designed to sustain the load of rainwater as per the requirements of Chapter 8 of ASCE 7.
-Rain loads shall be based on the summation of the static head, d_s , hydraulic head, d_h , and ponding head, d_p , using Equation 16-20.
+1611.1 Design rain loads

+Each portion of a roof shall be designed to sustain the load of rainwater as per the requirements of Chapter 8 of ASCE 7.
+Rain loads shall be based on the summation of the static head, $d_s$ , hydraulic head, $d_h$ , and ponding head, $d_p$ , using Equation 16-20.
 The hydraulic head shall be based on hydraulic tests data or hydraulic calculations assuming a flow rate corresponding to a rainfall intensity equal to or greater than the 15-minute duration storm with return period given in Table 1611.1.
 Rainfall intensity shall be determined in inches per hour for 15-minute duration storms for the risk categories given in Table 1611.1 for the location of the structure.
 Approved 15-minute duration rainfall intensity values are available at https://asce7hazardtool.online, or an approved equivalent.
-The ponding head shall be based on structural analysis as the depth of water due to deflections of the roof subjected to unfactored rain load and unfactored dead load .
+The ponding head shall be based on structural analysis as the depth of water due to deflections of the roof subjected to unfactored rain load and unfactored dead load.

 Justification: The 2024 IBC is using rainfall intensity based on a 15-minute duration.
 The base model code previously used a 60-minute intensity.
 Previous editions of the code provided figures to determine the intensity of rainfall.
 The code removed the figures when it changed to 15-minute average rainfall intensity.
 This leaves the designer to find an acceptable source of rainfall data and provide it when they did not need to before.
 This code amendment will directly allow the use of the data from the ASCE website, as it is already frequently used for seismic accelerations and wind speeds.
 The website identified in this code amendment is in the base model code in Section 1609.3 for identifying acceptable sources for wind speeds.

-Cost Impact: No cost impact.
-Approved in previous 2018 Code Adoption process: ACTION TAKEN: 2024 Code Committee Date: 1/9/25 Approved as submitted Modified and approved Denied No action taken Development Advisory Board (DAB) Subcommittee Date: 02/27/2025 ☐ Approved as submitted ☐ Modified and approved ☐ Denied ☐ No action taken Approved as submitted Modified and approved Denied No action taken Development Advisory Board (DAB) Date: Approved as submitted Modified and approved Denied No action taken Transportation, Infrastructure and Planning Subcommittee Date: Approved as submitted Modified and approved Denied No action taken City Council Action Date: Approved as submitted Modified and approved Denied No action taken
+Approved in previous 2018 Code Adoption process: YES  NO ACTION TAKEN: 2024 Code Committee Date: 01/9/2025 Approved as submitted D Modified and approved D Denied No action taken Development Advisory Board (DAB) Subcommittee Date: 02/27/2025 Approved as submitted I Modified and approved I Denied No action taken Development Advisory Board (DAB) Date: 04/22/2025 Approved as submitted I Modified and approved I Denied No action taken Transportation, Infrastructure and Planning Subcommittee Date: 05/21/2025 Approved as submitted D Modified and approved D Denied No action taken City Council Action Date: 06/18/2025 Approved as submitted D Modified and approved D Denied No action taken Adopted by City of Phoenix Ordinance G-7397 effective August 1, 2025